We believe in the power of smart, thoughtful, passionate people who are driven to achieve better.

 - Green Star Accredited Professional

-With a background in sustainability, urban planning and architecture, Alex joins HIP V. HYPE as an Associate in the Better Cities and Regions Team.
+With a background in sustainability, urban planning and architecture, Alex is an Associate within HIP V. HYPE's Better Cities and Regions Team.

 Outside of the Collective, Alex immerses herself in nature, culture and community.
 You'll likely find her at a local gig, music and arts festival or exploring regional Victoria.